 For example, many people think Millennials are constantly on the look-out for the next best career opportunity — not committing to one employer or long-term financial security.
 But we took a closer look at what this generation cares about in the workplace, and what we discovered was surprising:

-- The majority of all Millennials are quite committed to their jobs — 64% of younger millennials and 75% of older Millennials intend to work for the same organization in 12 months’ time.
+- Most Millennials are quite committed to their jobs — 64% of younger Millennials and 75% of older Millennials plan to work for the same organization in 12 months’ time.

-- Older millennials are taking the security of their financial futures very seriously.
+- Older Millennials are taking the security of their financial futures very seriously.
 They are reviewing their retirement savings plans, re-balancing investment portfolios and paying more attention to their employers’ benefits offerings.
-They also acknowledge that certain benefits, such as short and long-term disability, can play a role in reducing their financial stress.
+They also realize that certain benefits, such as short and long-term disability insurance, can play a role in reducing their financial stress.

-- Millennials are looking for benefit solutions as unique as they are — customization is key in providing access to non-medical benefits, including 401K, dental, life, prescription drug and vision care insurances, in addition to regular medical benefits.
+- Millennials are looking for benefit solutions as unique as they are — customization is key in providing access to non-medical benefits, including 401(k) plans, dental, life, prescription drug and vision care insurances, as well as regular medical benefits.

 - Millennials prefer an advisory approach when it comes to their benefit selections.
-One-on-one consultations, in-person meetings and financial education workshops are excellent ways for employers and brokers to provide the type of individualized support they seek.
+One-on-one consultations, in-person meetings and financial education workshops are excellent ways for employers and brokers to provide the individualized support they’re looking for.